Strong Poison: Plot

-The rich great-aunt of the cousins Urquhart and Boyes, Rosanna Wrayburn, is now quite old and close to death.
+The rich great-aunt of the cousins Urquhart and Boyes, Rosanna Wrayburn, is now very old and close to death.
 Urquhart is acting as her family solicitor.
-He tells Wimsey that when she dies most of her fortune will pass to him, with nothing at all going to Boyes.
-Wimsey suspects that to be a lie, and sends his enquiry agent Miss Climpson to get hold of Rosanna's original will, which she does in a comic scene exposing the practices of fraudulent mediums.
-The will in fact names Boyes as principal beneficiary.
+He shows Wimsey a draft of Wrayburn’s will, which bequeaths most of her fortune to Urquhart himself, and nothing at all to Boyes.
+Wimsey suspects that the document is a forgery, and sends his enquiry agent Miss Climpson to get hold of Wrayburn's original will.
+She does so by passing herself off as a medium and holding a seance in which she convinces Wrayburn’s nurse that the will must be found.
+The actual will names Boyes as principal beneficiary.

-Wimsey plants a spy, Miss Joan Murchison, in Urquhart's office where she finds a hidden packet of arsenic.
-She also discovers that Urquhart had abused his position as Rosanna's solicitor, embezzled her investments, then lost the money on the stock market.
-Urquhart recognised that he would face inevitable exposure should Rosanna die and Boyes claim his inheritance.
-However, Boyes was unaware of the will's contents and Urquhart reasoned that if Boyes were to die first, nobody could challenge him as sole remaining beneficiary, and his fraud would not be revealed.
+A spy planted by Wimsey in Urquhart’s office, Miss Joan Murchison, finds evidence that Urquhart abused his position as Wrayburn's solicitor, embezzled her investments, then lost the money on the stock market; she also finds within the office a packet of arsenic hidden in a safe.
+Wimsey infers Urquhart’s motive for killing Boyes: he knew that his embezzlement would be exposed should Wrayburn die and Boyes claim his inheritance.
+However, if Boyes were to die first, nobody could challenge Urquhart as sole remaining beneficiary, and his fraud would not be revealed.

-After perusing A.E.
-Housman's A Shropshire Lad, in which the poet likens the reading of serious poetry to King Mithridates' self-immunization against poisons, Wimsey suddenly understands what had happened.
+After perusing A. E. Housman's A Shropshire Lad, in which the poet likens the reading of serious poetry to King Mithridates' self-immunization against poisons, Wimsey suddenly understands what happened.
 Urquhart had administered the arsenic in an omelette which Boyes himself had cooked.
-Although Boyes and Urquhart had shared the dish, the latter had been unaffected as he had carefully built up his own immunity beforehand by taking small doses of the poison over a long period.
-Wimsey tricks Urquhart into a confession before witnesses.
+Although Boyes and Urquhart had shared the dish, the latter was unaffected as he had carefully built up his own immunity beforehand by taking small doses of the poison over a long period.
+Wimsey tricks Urquhart into a confession by convincing him that he has ingested arsenic and noting that he does not behave like someone who believes he has been poisoned.

 At Harriet's retrial, the prosecution presents no case and she is freed.
-Exhausted by her ordeal, she again rejects Wimsey's proposal of marriage.
-Wimsey persuades Parker to propose to his sister, Lady Mary, whom he has long admired.
-Freddy Arbuthnot, Wimsey's friend and stock market contact, marries Rachel Levy, the daughter of the murder victim in Whose Body?
+Exhausted by her ordeal, she again rejects Wimsey's proposal of marriage, and he asks her friends to inform her that he will wait until she feels comfortable approaching him.
+Meanwhile, Wimsey persuades Parker to propose to his sister, Lady Mary, whom he has long admired.
+Freddy Arbuthnot, Wimsey's friend and stock market contact, announces his marriage to Rachel Levy, the daughter of the murder victim in Whose Body?.